akhnos/spica-documentation/docs/concept/bucket.md

 - **Required**: Makes the field required.
 If the field is empty, the data won't be saved.
 - **Read-only**: This one is used to prevent value changes on entry create and update.
 - **Default value**: If the value is empty on data creation, this value will be placed instead.
+- **Unique**: Makes sure each entry is unique.
+If not, the data won't be saved.
+- **Index**: Reduces the response time of the query.

 #### String

 - **Define pattern**: Regex field to validate the string values.
 If the regex pattern doesn't match, the data won't be saved.
-- **Enumerated field**: If toggled on, only the given values will be accepted as field values.
+- **Make field enumerated**: If toggled on, only the given values will be accepted as field values.

 #### Number